 Prevent a pending job from being started:

 Release held jobs¶

 Allow a held job to accrue priority and run:

 This only applies to jobs which are associated with your accounts.

-Users will not be allowed to submit jobs to Cori and Edison if they are over quota in their scratch or home directories.
+Users will not be allowed to submit jobs if they are over quota in their scratch or home directories.
 This quota check is done twice, first when the job is submitted and again when the running job invokes

 srun.
 This could mean that if you went over quota after submitting the job, the job could fail when it runs.
 Please check your quota regularly and delete or archive data as needed.